CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/tenable.md

 ---
 layout: default
-title: Tenable/Nessus
+title: Tenable
-permalink: /configuration/data_onboarding/tenable/
+permalink: /configuration/data_onboarding/vulnerability/tenable/
-nav_order: 15
+nav_order: 3
-parent: Data Onboarding
+parent: Vulnerability
-grand_parent: Configuration
+grand_parent: Data Onboarding
 ---

-## **Tenable Data**
+## **Tenable**

 The Tenable Add-on for Splunk is required to collect the vulnerabilities for each IT asset/device.